kasonchan/scalameetups/scalameetup3/README.md

 - `10` is an integer literal representing a value in Int type.
 - `'a'` is a character literal representing a value in Char type.
 - `"String"` is a string literal representing a value in String type.
+- `'symbol` is a symbol literal representing a value in Symbol type.
+We can get the name of the symbol by calling the function `.name`.
 - `(x: Int) => x + 2` is a function literal representing a value in `Int => Int` function type.